- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 Families must apply for a child to receive instruction in English.
 Successful applicants will receive a Déclaration d’admissibilité à l’enseignement en Anglais (declaration of eligibility for instruction in English).

 Eligible families can apply through the school board or the private schools where they plan on enrolling.
 Applications are normally processed within 10 working days.
 We advise parents and guardians to check their eligibility and read up on the application procedure on the official Quebec Ministère de l'Éducation website.

 In French-language schools, English is taught as a second language and English-immersion programmes are also available.
 There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
 Many of the private schools in Montreal are also bilingual.

 Private schools in Montreal

-Children who want to attend a private high school will have to pass an entrance exam and will have to have performed well throughout primary school.
+Children who want to attend a private high school must pass an entrance exam and prove they have performed well throughout primary school.

 International schools in Montreal

 International schools in Montreal are the most popular choice for non-Francophone expats.
-There are numerous international schools in the city and many different languages and curricula are catered for.
+There are numerous international schools in the city, and different languages and curricula are catered for.

 Are you an expat living in Montreal?